darktable-org/darktable/README.md

 you can revert to the previous release by restoring this backup if needed (simply rename it to `library.db`).

+You will not be able to open the newer version of the database with a version of darktable that only supports the older version of the database.
+This is impossible because the older application does not know how the database schema has changed, so its code will not be able to work with it.

-If you try to open a newer database with an older version of the software, any portions of your edits that were undertaken with new features will be discarded and you will lose them.
-This also applies to the sidecar XMP files.
+You will be able to import images with an XMP sidecar file that contains newer versions of processing modules or new modules, but those image editing parts will be discarded and you will lose them.

 If you plan to move regularly between two versions (new/unstable and old/stable) see [below](#testunstable-version) for details of how to do it safely.